msg12/copy_checker/README.md

 # copy_checker

-This is procedure to run  :-	This is procedure to run the GUI of the project :-  python Main.py \
+This is procedure to run the GUI of the project :-  python Main.py \
 and install the necessary library i.e:

 sudo apt install tesseract-ocr	sudo apt install tesseract-ocr \